hypersoft/opkit/C/parameters.md

 example of "simple".

 "UNIX is very simple, it just needs a genius to understand its simplicity."
--- Denis Ritchie (founding father of C programming)
+-- Dennis Ritchie (founding father of C programming)